 - How much responsibility do you want?

-- Do you want a visible role, or would you rather work behind the scenes?
+- Do you desire a high-profile position, or do you like working behind the scenes?

 Related Blog Posts: